 On 14 May, the last day of the meeting, participants visited four projects that show good practices on mitigation and adaptation to climate change in the Central Valley.

-As a concrete result of this meeting, several recommendation for a plan of action to promote climate change education for sustainability in the context of Latin America and the Caribbean were identified.
+As a concrete result of this meeting, several recommendations for a plan of action to promote climate change education for sustainability in the context of Latin America and the Caribbean were identified.
 These recommendations are still being revised by the participants and will be presented in this meeting’s final report.

 This event was organized by UNESCO in collaboration with Earth Charter International and was made possible through grants from the Japan Funds-in-Trust and the Government of Denmark.
 The event was held at the Earth Charter Center for Education for Sustainable Development at the University for Peace.